Azure/azure-rest-api-specs/specification/attestation/data-plane/readme.md

 Following are the settings for using this specification with [AutoRest](https://aka.ms/autorest) tool to validation and optionally generate SDK.

 ### Suppression
+directive:
+  - NO_CAMEL_CASE
+  - from: attestation
+    where:
+      - $.definitions.StoredAttestationPolicy
+      - $.definitions.PolicyResult
+    reason: Existing Clients use these definitions which must be maintained.

 ### Basic Information
 These are the global settings for the Attestation APIs.